1978 All-Ireland Senior B Hurling Championship

 The 1978 All-Ireland Senior B Hurling Championship was the fifth staging of Ireland's secondary hurling knock-out competition.
-Antrim won the championship, beating London 1–16 to 3–7 in the final at Croke Park, Dublin.
+Antrim won the championship, defeating London 1–16 to 3–7 in the final at Croke Park, Dublin.

 The championship

 Format

 Home final: (1 match) The winners of the two semi-finals contest this game.
 One team is eliminated at this stage while the winners advance to the 'proper' All-Ireland final.

 Final: (1 match) The winners of the All-Ireland 'home' final join London to contest this game.
 One team is eliminated at this stage while the winners are allowed to participate in the All-Ireland SHC quarter-final.